-Half-day Early Childhood students are dismissed at noon.
+Half-day Early Childhood students are dismissed at noon from their outside location.

-Full-day Early Childhood and Grades students are dismissed at 3:00pm.
+Full-day Early Childhood and Grades students are dismissed at 3:00pm from their outside location.

-Early Childhood students must be picked up directly from their classrooms by an authorized adult.
+Early Childhood students must be picked up directly from their outside location by an authorized adult.

-Grades students will be dismissed either to a bus line or to the courtyard for pickup.
-All bus riders are escorted to the Coral Street by a Faculty or Administration member, where they will board their buses.
+Grades students will be dismissed either to a bus line or to their outside location for pickup.
+All EC bus riders are escorted to the Coral Street by a Faculty or Administration member, where Grades students will be. they will board their buses supervised by faculty/administration.

-All students in the courtyard must check out with either their child's teacher (for Grades 1-2) or with the Faculty or Administration member on duty (for Grades 3-8).
+All students in their outside location must check out with their child's teacher (for Grades 1-8).

-Grades students who live close to the school may check themselves out and walk home with the appropriate permissions on file.
+Grades students may check themselves out and walk home with the appropriate permissions on file.
 Please contact the Front Office to learn more about this option.